|Apply & Register|||||Schedules & Catalog|||||Instruction|||||For Students|||||Faculty & Staff|||||Administration|||||About SRJC|

 Placement Test Retake and Challenge Policies, and Test Score Longevity

-You may take the placement test twice per term.
-If you do not agree with your placement test results you have the option to retake the placement test once per term, or Challenge your placement test result.
-To challenge your English, Math or Chemistry Placement Test result contact Admissions and Records at (707) 527-4685 (Santa Rosa Campus) or (707) 778-2415 (Petaluma Campus.)
+If you do not agree with your placement test results you have the option to retake the placement test, or Challenge your placement test result.
+After the initial placement testing in a subject area, students may retake the test once per term.
+To challenge your English or Math Placement Test results contact Admissions and Records at (707) 527-4685 (Santa Rosa Campus) or (707) 778-2415 (Petaluma Campus.)

 Placement Test results are valid for 3 years.